Martriarch Stakes Day

 Left: Native Diver's grave in the paddock at Betfair Hollywood Park.
 A 20 foot long monument in the Garden Paddock marks the burial place of California-bred Native Diver.
 He was a three time winner of the Hollywood Gold Cup and California's first winner of $1 million dollars.
 The ceramic tile monument was designed and painted by Millard Sheets and depicts Native Diver's successive Gold Cup triumphs from 1965-67.
 The monument was erected after his sudden death from colic complications in 1967 and was dedicated on April 11, 1969.
 Native Diver's remains will be moved to Del Mar.
 The link will take you to an article with a photo of his bones as they recover them.

 Right: The graves of Landaluce and Great Communicator at Betfair Hollywood Park.
 Landaluce was undefeated in 5 starts at age 2 and made her debut at Hollywood Park.
 On July 10, 1982, Landaluce won the 6-furlong Hollywood Lassie by 21 lengths in 1:08.
 Her margin of victory remains the largest ever run in any race by a 2-year-old at Hollywood Park.
 Her time is said to be the fastest clocking ever for a juvenile filly in a one-turn, 6-furlong race.
 On November 22, Landaluce became ill with Colitis X, a disease that nearly killed her sire Seattle Slew.
 She steadily weakened from the blood clots formed by a severe bacterial invasion and died with her head in trainer D. Wayne Lukas' arms on December 11, 1982.
-Her remains were to be relocated to Spendthrift Farm in Kentucky where she was bred, but apparently they could never find her.
+Her remains were to be relocated to Spendthrift Farm in Kentucky where she was bred.
 There is video of her burial here.

 Back to Horse-Races.Net main page